agreenbaum/ImPlaneIA/README.md

 3. _mcmc_ - uses **emcee** code to find the best fit binary model to the measured fringe observables

 ## Basic tutorial ##
-First step import the main modules in this package:
+The main modules in this package are *InstrumentData* and *nrm_core*. **InstrumentData** sets up your dataset based on the instrument you're working with. **nrm_core** contains *FringeFitter*, *Calibrate*, and *Analyze*, described above.
+Here are basic examples of how to run this package with NIRISS or GPI data.

+###NIRISS Example ###
+Start by importing main package modules.
+There is example data provided in this package that you can load to try this demo.

 	from nrm_analysis import InstrumentData, nrm_core

-###NIRISS Example ###
-Start with test data provided in this package
+	# define data files
 	import os
-	targfiles = [f for f in os.listdir("f430_data") if "tcube" in f] # simulated data calfiles = [f for f in os.listdir("f430_data") if "ccube" in f] # simulated data nirissdata = InstrumentData.NIRISS(filt="F430M", objname="targ")
+	targfiles = [f for f in os.listdir("f430_data") if "tcube" in f] # simulated data calfiles = [f for f in os.listdir("f430_data") if "ccube" in f] # simulated data

+	# set up instrument-specfic part
+	nirissdata = InstrumentData.NIRISS(filt="F430M", objname="targ")

-Instance of NIRISS, which will set up the data according to NIRISS standards given a filter name and the name of the observed object.
-Now let's say I have 1 target and 2 calibrators:
+This last call is an instance of 'NIRISS', which will set up the data according to NIRISS standards given a filter name and the name of the observed object.
+We are working with the test data provided, which includes images for 1 target and 1 calibrator:

 	ff =  nrm_core.FringeFitter(nirissdata, oversample = 5, savedir="targ", datadir="f430_data", npix=75)
 	for exposure in targfiles: